Arize-ai/client_python/src/arize/_generated/api_client/docs/ExperimentsApi.md

 Create a new experiment.
 Empty experiments are not allowed.

+An experiment belongs to a space and may optionally be associated with a dataset.

 Experiments are composed of "runs".
-Each experiment run (JSON object) must include an `example_id` field that corresponds to an example in the dataset, and a `output` field that contains the task's output for the example (the input).
+Each experiment run (JSON object) must include an `output` field containing the task's output.
+When the experiment is associated with a dataset, each run must also include an `example_id` referencing an example in that dataset.

 Payload Requirements
+- Provide exactly one of `dataset_id` or `space_id`.
-- The `name` must be unique within the target dataset
+- The `name` must be unique within the dataset it's associated with, or within the space when it isn't associated with a dataset.
 - Provide at least one run in `experiment_runs`.
 - Each run must include:
+  - `output` -- model/task output for the run
-  - `example_id` -- the ID of an existing example in the dataset/version
+  - `example_id` -- the ID of an existing example in the dataset, required only when the experiment is associated with a dataset
-  - `output` -- model/task output for that example
   - You may include any additional fields per run that can be used for analysis or filtering.
-For exampple: `model`, `latency_ms`, `temperature`, `prompt`, `tool_calls`, etc.
+For example: `model`, `latency_ms`, `temperature`, `prompt`, `tool_calls`, etc.

 <Note>This endpoint is in beta, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Note>